lkolar24/election_cycling/descriptions/portland_desc.md

 # Data sets: Portland

 See thesis for abbreviations not otherwise defined.
 Note that earlier versions included many more variables; I decided to keep those I thought would be useful.
+Sources are listed here; more information and/or hyperlinks can be found in thesis.

 ### `PDX_all`